Kotlin/KEEP/proposals/stdlib/result.md

 in `openConnection` and `getInputStream` is encapsulated into the result of the function via `Try`.
 Rewritten code does not make distinctions between different kinds of failures anymore.

-All in all, the differences can be summarized as follows. `SuccessOrFailure` is a blunt tool designed to catch any failure in the function invocation for the processing later on.
-That is why, as a matter of [style](#error-handling-style-and-exceptions), we don't recommend writing functions that return `SuccessOrFailure`.
+All in all, the differences can be summarized as follows. `Result` is a blunt tool designed to catch any failure in the function invocation for the processing later on.
 On the other hand, libraries like [Arrow](https://arrow-kt.io) provide utility classes like `Try` and the corresponding extension functions that enable more fine-grained control.
 When a function is declared with `Try<T>` as its result type, it means that this function can make a fine-grained decision on which failures are encapsulated